-Just last week, I shared my list of fifteen essential personal finance and career books (if you haven’t checked out that list, I highly recommend it).
+Just last week, I shared my list of fifteen essential books to build a strong personal finance foundation and career (if you haven’t checked out that list, I highly recommend it).
 Each of those books has proven to be an inspiration to me in one way or another, but one book stands out because of how the ideas were presented.

 William Bernstein’s great book The Four Principles of Investing outlines four extremely valuable (and easy to understand, if you take your time) principles for investing one’s money.
 Bernstein calls them “pillars,” because almost any investing action you take relies on those core principles.